Speech and Language Therapy

 Welcome to Speech and Language Therapy (SaLT)

-We are a team of 4 Therapists, proud to be part of the in-house therapeutic services at WKS!
+As a team of Therapists, we're proud to be part of the in-house therapeutic services at WKS!

 Our aim is to provide our pupils’ with clinically-effective specialist Speech and Language Therapy.
 We provide detailed assessment and therapy interventions.
 We target the development of: speech, language, communication, social skills, and emotional literacy skills.